 Is there a dollar limit for project requests?

 No. There is no dollar limit for the TTPSF requests.
-However, the NOFA encourages applications with scalable requests to allow more Tribes to receive funding.
+However, the Notice of Funding Opportunity encourages applications with scalable requests to allow more Tribes to receive funding.
+For large funding requests applicants are encouraged to present scaled funding packages describing what portions of the project can be accomplished if only partial funding is available.

 Do I need to attach my safety plan or RSA to my TTPSF application?

-Yes, you must at least attach the pages of your safety plan which identify the strategy for which you are seeking funds.
+Yes, you must at least attach the pages of the supporting transportation safety plan which identifies the strategy for which you are seeking funds.

 Where can I find the eligibility list for the TTP Safety Fund?

-Eligible projects for the TTP Safety Fund under the FAST Act include: development and revision of transportation safety plans, crash data improvement, road safety audits, and other activities, primarily infrastructure improvements, as listed in 23 U.S.C.
+Eligible projects for the TTP Safety Fund under the FAST Act include: development and revision of transportation safety plans, crash data improvement, road safety audits, systemic roadway departure countermeasures, and other activities, primarily infrastructure improvements, as listed in 23 U.S.C.
 148(a)(4) which can be found online here.

 When is a Tribe eligible for funding to update an existing transportation safety plan?